-Pricing correct at time of publication (Nov 2017).
+Pricing correct at time of publication (April 2019).

-For families with kids 8-14 years of age, there is a “Ghost Trackers”.
-This tour commences at 6:30pm and goes for 2.5 hours.
+For families with kids 8-14 years of age, there's a 'Ghost Trackers Family Tour' option.
+This tour commences at 6pm and goes for two hours.
 Tickets are $38 adult / $32 concession / $29 child or $125 for a family (2 adults and 2 children).

 Tickets: $49 adult / $44 concession on weekdays and $55 adult / $49 concession on Saturday nights.

-Tickets: Adults $25 / Children up to 16 years $15 Plus booking fees.
+Tickets: Adults $25 / Children (up to 16 years) $15, plus booking fees.

-Similar to the Q Station, The Rocks Ghost tours have several different options but most are only available for adults.
+Similar to the Q Station, The Rocks Ghost tours have several different options, but most are only available for adults.

 The family tour (8 years and over) offers unique (tailored specifically to your needs) experiences as you listen to a poltergeist(?!), see apparitions and learn of Australia’s early white history around the harbour.

-Tickets: Adults $40 / Children $30.
+Tickets: Adults $45 / Children (12-17) $35.
 Tours are 90mins in duration.

 Image: The Ghost Tours website

-Tickets: $45 per person.
+Tickets: $65 per person.

 Tickets: $23 per adult.

-Rockwood – 2 hour Twilight tours are held from November until March, excluding December. $15 per Adult / Children under 11 are free.
+Two-hour twilight tours are held from November until March, excluding December. $15 per Adult / Children under 11 are free.
 Open to all ages.